 - Dedicated Program Manager to track your project from “Concept to Parts”.

-The IPP™ process is based upon planning, communication and execution.
-We’ve studied the various ways to eliminate the waste that holds up the flow of a project enabling us to operate as efficiently as possible.
+Our process is based upon planning, communication and execution.
+We’ve studied the various ways to eliminate the waste that holds up the flow of a project which enables us to operate as efficiently as possible.
 Efficiency directly translates into time and cost savings.

 Rapid Prototype Design Support

 Pro-Active engineering design support (if needed) – begins the INSTANT the order is received by PHOENIX PROTO.
-Our designers have 35 years of practical experience in traditional mold making and rapid prototyping.
+Our designers have 40 years of practical experience in traditional mold making and rapid prototyping.
 That experience is an added benefit to our customers.
-Gate Type and Location, Parting Line, Draft, Ejection, Critical Dimensions, Tolerances, Surfaces all matter when it comes time for production.
+Gate type and location, parting line, draft, ejection, critical dimensions, tolerances, and surface finishes all matter when it comes time for production.
 When creating a prototype these and other important considerations are often over looked due to other rapid prototype shop’s limitations and “too low to refuse” costs.
-Time and time again we get dissatisfied customers who realized too late that a “low” cost often results in higher costs at production time.
+Time and time again we get dissatisfied customers who realized too late that a “low” cost prototype tool often results in higher costs at during their production build.

 Explore Our Process: